marionleroutier/marionleroutier.github.io/_pages/research.md

     </p>
     </details>

-_Recent and upcoming [*] presentations_: CIRED, Cergy workshop on gender and environment, Sciences-Po CRIS, LSE workshop on Gender Inequality (by co-author), Mannheim Energy conference, WZB workshop on expectations of climate change, LSE Environment Week 2025*

 ## Work in progress

 * __Coal Phase-Out, Health and Human Capital__, with Lucie Gadenne, Bobbie Upton and Rodrigo Toneto

-_Recent and upcoming [*] presentations_: Misum conference

 * __Cycling Infrastructure, Environmental Amenities and Voting__, with Léa Bou-Sleiman